techpines/asset-rack/README.md

 1. Dynamic asset creation for js, css, html templates, images, fonts.
 2. Support for js/coffescript, browserify (node-style requires).
+3. Support for less.
-3. Support for less, jade templates, other static resources (images, fonts)
+4. Support for jade templates.
 4. Multi-process, multi-server out of the box.
 Share nothing.
 5. Filenames hashed for "forever" HTML caching and easy CDN updates.
 6. No need to ever compile static files to disk, all-in memory.